I want to blow your mind, and you don’t have to believe me.

 All of the self-afflicting thoughts and emotions you feel can actually be helped, and you are not the only one who has felt them.

 Not a single person from Adam to now is perfect.
-We all have done things that we regret, and we all have done things which we wonder if it was the cause of a falling out, or what have you.
+We all have done things that we regret, and we all have done things where we wonder if there were the cause of a falling out, or what have you.

 We know we should forgive others, and yet far too often we fail to accept forgiveness for ourselves.

 To err is human; to forgive, divine.Essay on Criticism, Alexander Pope

 I think the issue more often is how when we do something off, or perceived as wrong (even if it isn’t), the sense of self-embarrassment that lingers is the most cutting thing.
 Maybe it isn’t the rule… it’s just what I find in myself.

 I’ve even known people to become the very thing they hate, in order to take power against that terrible outcast feeling.
 In doing this… they complete the circle of self-abandonment, even if they reap temporary rewards from it.

 Why split your own soul against its better nature?
 Ease?